 The low energy of defibrillation is compatible with children.
+Some common questions asked in the AED space are can you use adult AED pads on a child and how to place AED pads on an Infant?
 Some AEDs include accessories like pediatric electrodes (pads).
 The following method is recommended in the case of children younger than eight years or individuals weighing less than 55 pounds:

-The Zoll AED plus and Zoll AED Pro defibrillator are compatible with Zoll stat-pads II or the Zoll AED Plus CPR-D Padz.
+The Zoll AED Plus and Zoll AED Pro defibrillators are compatible with Zoll stat-pads II or the Zoll AED Plus CPR-D Padz.
 The CPR-D Padz has a 5-year life and the stat-pads II have an 18-month life.
 Only the CPR-D Padz provides CPR feedback to the responder.

 The Philips Onsite AEDs require an Adult Smart Pad Cartridge which has a 2-year life.
-While the Philips FRx utilizes one set of SMART Pad II and a pediatric key that tells the device that it is on a pediatric patient.
+The Philips FRx utilizes one set of SMART Pad II and a pediatric key that tells the device that it is on a pediatric patient.

 Physio-Control LIFEPAK CR Plus Replacement Express Charge Pak is for the CR Plus and the Express AED and has a combined battery and set of electrode pads with a 2-year life.

 Cardiac Science G5 and G3 both have their own set of electrode pads that have a 2-year life.
 The G5 also has Cardiac Science Powerheart G5 Adult Intellisense (ICPR) Defibrillation Electrode Pads which offer CPR feedback for more accurate CPR coaching.